“That’s just how it is,” says my friend about his family.

 And, most of the time this patterns of communication, what i call our scripts, have been inherited.

-My dad’s way of having a discussion with me was very similar to how my dad had relationships with the people his family or origin.
+My dad’s way of having a discussion with me was very similar to how my dad had relationships with the people in his family or origin.

-It was, still is, very common in my extended family to discuss a topic and to share disagreements.
+It was, and still is, very common in my extended family to discuss a topic and to share disagreements.

 Some family members have certain moves that they do to get their idea heard more or to show that they are right.
 Some are more forceful than others.